 Further action you can take

-• Contact the local authority.
-It may be that your local authority has staff members who can offer support to you or your child.
-Bullying is a child protection issue, and the local authority must take your concerns seriously.
+• Contact the Local Authority: Your local authority may have staff who can provide support for you and your child.
+Bullying is a child protection issue, and your concerns should be taken seriously.

-• Contact your local MP.
-Your local MP is available to listen to your concerns about bullying – whether in school or the wider community.
-They may be able to raise concerns on your behalf with the local authority or the Department for Education.
+• Contact Your Local MP: Your local MP can listen to your concerns about bullying in school or the community and may raise these issues with the local authority or the Department for Education on your behalf.

 Support We Offer